-Students in the classroom
+|Students in the classroom|

-Let’s consider we want to arrange the name of students in alphabetical order using the program.
+Let's consider we want to arrange the name of students in alphabetical order using the program.
 When we formulate a solution we need a way to keep the list of students before we apply the sorting algorithm.
-Obviously, we will use an array (list) where we will keep them and use our algorithm to iterate over it and do sorting algorithm.
-We can see array and other important data structures are so indispensable and often used, they offered as core features of programming language.
+Obviously, we will use an array (list) where we will keep them and use our algorithm to iterate over it and do a sorting algorithm.
+We can see array and other important data structures are so indispensable and often used, that they are offered as core features of programming language.

 Data Structure in real life